TomasGaj/Arduino_vibrometer/README.md

 It's light intensity distance sensor.
 The closer the object is, the more light is reflected back to phototransistor.
 However, the correct distance of vibrating object can not be measured without calibration.
 I hope I'll solve later.
-Working distance is few cm.
+Working distance is 15-25 mm.

 ![measurement.overview](photos/measurement.overview.PNG)